Cocktails and Coconuts Marella Cruises Winter 2025 / 2026 / 2027

 Cocktails and Coconuts – Itinerary day 2: Ship at Sea

-Cocktails and Coconuts - Itinerary day 3: St John's
+Cocktails and Coconuts – Itinerary day 3: St John’s, Antigua

 If you’re a big fan of the beach, prepare to lose your heart to this place.
 Antiguans like to boast they have a different one for every day of the year.
 Without doubt, porcelain, palm-fringed sands and still turquoise waters are the star of this island show.
 But that’s not all Antigua’s got to boast about.
 Get ready for towns in a rainbow riot of colours.
 Quiet countryside that slumbers in the sunshine.
 And cuisine as sublime as those moon-white shores.

-Cocktails and Coconuts - Itinerary day 4: Philipsburg
+Cocktails and Coconuts – Itinerary day 4: Philipsburg, St Maarten

 Two flags rule over this tiny isle – the French and the Dutch.
 Philipsburg is the Dutch capital and the place to head for a serious shopping splurge.
 Marigot, meanwhile, is the French capital, where you can divide your time between bistros and boutiques.
 Add to the mix dreamy Caribbean coves, kaleidoscopic reefs and lashings of sunshine and you’ve got all the ingredients for tropical bliss.

-Cocktails and Coconuts - Itinerary day 5: Road Town
+Cocktails and Coconuts – Itinerary day 5: Road Town, British Virgin Islands

 Nature’s the star attraction of Tortola.
 Ancient rainforests hog the limelight.
 Beautiful botanical gardens vie for your attention.
 And opal-white beaches like Apple Bay and Smuggler’s Cove really steal the show.
 It’s wild.
 It’s wondrous.
 It’s waiting.

-Cocktails and Coconuts - Itinerary days 6: Basseterre
+Cocktails and Coconuts – Itinerary day 6: Basseterre, St Kitts

 One of the British Leeward Islands, St Kitts is one of the Caribbean’s pearls.
 Once an illustrious sugar colony, it now focuses its efforts on being a tropical paradise.
 And it excels in every sense, with its seductive blend of blonde sands and duck-egg blue seas.
 Away from the shores though, you’ll find plenty of historic sights to tick off your checklist.
 Or why not pop across to the neighbouring island of Nevis, which is just three kilometres over The Narrows channel?